daniel-molina/visualequation/README.md

 ## Running visualequation

-Add to your path the directory where visualequation is installed.
+Add the directory where visualequation is installed to your path.
 You can do it by writting at the end of your .bashrc the following line

 PATH=${PATH}:${HOME}/.local/bin